stone-ericm/fun_with_django_custom_auths/3_url_shortener/README.md

 ##### Description

-* Have you ever used a URL shortener like [bit.ly](http://bit.ly)?
+* Have you ever used a URL shortener like [bit.ly](http://bit.ly) or [jeff-apis](https://jeff-apis.herokuapp.com/urls/)?
 Check it out and see how it works because we're going to create one ourselves.

 ##### Objectives

 ***Set Up Your Django Project***

 - Create your virtual environment,
 - Start a new Django project with the project name tiny_url_project
 - Create an app within your tiny_url_project called url_shortener.
 - Make all your necessary `settings.py` changes:
     -   Set up the appropriate URLs in the project and the app
-    -   Use Postgres as your DB
+    -   Use Postgres as your DB - [https://djangogirls.gitbooks.io/django-girls-tutorial-extensions/content/optional_postgresql_installation/index.html](https://djangogirls.gitbooks.io/django-girls-tutorial-extensions/content/optional_postgresql_installation/index.html)

 ***DB and Models***

 * Create a model called Url that will have the following fields:
     - `url`: which will hold the physical URL to our webpage.
     - `shortened`: This field can be either an integer or string that will be *unique* for each url.
 (Don't use the primary key, we don't want to expose that to the user.
 Be creative!)

 ***ModelForm and Views***